OregonBanner/experience-manager-65.zh-Hans/help/sites-developing/ht-vlttool.md

  export -v|-t <arg>|-p <uri> <jcr-path> <local-path>

 Description:
   Export the Vault filesystem mounted at <uri> to the local filesystem at <local-path>.
-An optional <jcr-path> can be specified in order to export just a sub tree.
+An optional <jcr-path> can be specified to export just a sub tree.
   Example:
     vlt export http://localhost:4502/crx /apps/geometrixx myproject